cnissenbaum2019/MazeSolver_Berman-Nissenbaum/README.md

 ## English or pseudocode description of algorithm

-In order to make your way through a maze, every time you come to an intersection*, you make a right turn.
-If there is no right turn to make, go straight.
-If you reach a dead end or return to a previous location and orientation, backtrack to the last intersection.
-If all directions of the intersection have been exhausted, treat the intersection as if it were a dead end.
+In order to make your way through a maze, every time you move, you first take a snapshot to return to later.
+Then, you first attempt to move west.
+If you cannot, go north.
+If you cannot, go east.
+If you cannot, go south.
+Each time you move, drop a wall in the previously occupied square to avoid revisiting If you reach a state where you cannot move, bactrack to the snapshot until you can move in a different direction.
 Once you reach the treasure, stop.

-*An intersection is any branching portion of the path, where there are two possible ways to travel it does not include a left-turn or right-turn

 ## class(es), with fields and methods
 Displayer class: